ISIS Hostage, Captured In 2012, Is Thought To Be Alive, U.K. Minister Says

 Iraq's Kurdistan 24 reported in January that the journalist was still alive.
 Citing a Syrian Democratic Forces director named Mustafi Bali, the outlet said Cantlie was seen in Mosul, Iraq, during an offensive against ISIS.
 The official said Cantlie "is still alive and is moving around" Hajin — the last urban ISIS stronghold in eastern Syria which U.S. and Kurdish forces attacked in January.

-Last October, Paris Match quoted an ISIS fighter who said he saw the journalist "seven or eight months ago" while in prison.
+In October 2017, Paris Match quoted an ISIS fighter who said he saw the journalist "seven or eight months ago" while in prison.
 He said Cantlie was asking inmates about how they were being treated, and was holding an ISIS-stamped document.

-Cantlie was also reported dead last year by media citing Iraq's Al-Sura News Agency, which said he was killed in the Mosul operation.
+Cantlie was also reported dead in 2017 by media citing Iraq's Al-Sura News Agency, which said he was killed in the Mosul operation.

 Before Cantlie was taken captive, he was a worked as a war photographer, contributing to such publications as The Sunday Times and The Sunday Telegraph.
 He was first kidnapped in July 2012, but escaped with assistance from the Free Syrian Army.